 1. Khao Soi Curry (Khao Soi, ข้าวซอย)

 Khao Soi Curry is easily the most popular dish with visitors to Northern Thai Food.
 For me it also the most underrated of curries in Thailand.
 Khao Soi should top everyone’s ‘to do’ list when eating Thai Food.
-A mild, coconut based curry served over soft egg noodles and topped with crisp egg noodles.
+A mild, coconut-based curry served over soft egg noodles and topped with crisp egg noodles.
 Perfected by optional additions of lime, onion, chilli and pickled cabbage.
-Khao Soi is easily found in both street food and restaurants throughout Northern Thailand and costs around 30 to 50 baht per bowl.
+Khao Soi is easily found at both Thai street food and restaurants throughout Northern Thailand and costs around 30 to 50 baht per bowl.
 You will also find Khao Soi on many Bangkok menus.

 2. Northern Thai Sausage (Sai Oua, ไส้อั่ว)

 Or ‘Chiang Mai Sausage’ as it is often known.
 This tasty, spiced pork sausage is found everywhere in the North and is not to be missed.
 While hard to admit it even beats my beloved Isan Sausage.
 It is honestly that good.
 Sai Oua fuses many of the signature Thai tastes; the sour of lemongrass and kaffir lime leaves, the heat of chillies and of course the all important kick from galangal (ginger).
 Prepared in spiral lengths and sold at most street sides and local markets of Northern Thailand.
 It is also a big favourite at the Khantoke Table.
 For those who can’t get enough Northern Thai Sausage it is also found uncooked to fly home with (as we do).
 Costs roughly 300 Baht per Kilo.

 3. Chilli Dips (Nam Prik Ong น้ำพริกอ่อง / Nam Prik Noom